blockmason/lndr-mobile/README.md

 - all snake-case directory names and file names, leads to less issues
 - code under ui should generally begin with `import React, { Component } from 'react'` to avoid linter errors for `React`
 - ui components generally look like `export default class ComponentName extends Component<Props, State>`
-- no files over 50 lines long without an explanation at the top

 # Packages